I’ll be 40 when this August comes around.

 It is an understatement to write that I’m relieved those days are over.
 I never was the girl who was eager for all those things.
 Pregnancy, nursing, babies, toddlers, preschoolers — it’s all adorable.
 But, let’s be honest: those years are all-consuming and exhausting.
 I have been there and done that.

 I came out alive.
 Whew.
 Please, never again!

 So, when my husband and I learned that we are expecting a baby, I did what most women probably do at this stage of life: I cried.
-All the images of the above came back to me like I was being sucked in by a giant time-machine vacuum to the land of “do-over”.
 My husband stared at the ceiling and let out big sighs.
-Of course one knows how these things happen, but really, how did this happen?
+And he never sighs.
+Of course, one knows how these things happen, but really, how did this happen?
 The odds against this had been way too high.

-According to the World Health Organization, every year there are an estimated 40-50 million abortions.
+According to the World Health Organization, there are an estimated 40-50 million abortions every year.
 This corresponds to approximately 125,000 abortions per day.
-Research is showing that for the first time older women are having more abortions than under-18’s!
+Research is showing that for the first time, older women are having more abortions than under-18’s!